dipesh-agrawal/insurance/readme.md

 ## Model Training

-### Linear Regression Model

-1. **Preprocessing**: Numerical and categorical features are preprocessed using pipelines.
-2. **Model Pipeline**: A pipeline is created to preprocess the data and train a linear regression model.
-3. **Train-Test Split and Model Training**: The dataset is split into training and testing sets, and the model is trained.

 ### Random Forest Model with Grid Search

 1. **Grid Search**: Grid search with cross-validation is performed to find the best hyperparameters for the Random Forest model.
-2. **Train the Best Model**: The best model from grid search is trained on the training data.

-### Support Vector Regression (SVR) with Grid Search

-1. **SVR Model**: Grid search with cross-validation is performed to find the best hyperparameters for the SVR model.
 2. **Train the Best Model**: The best model from grid search is trained on the training data.

 ## Streamlit App

 A Streamlit app is created to provide a user interface for predicting insurance premium prices based on user input parameters.
 The app includes: